Emergency Solar Management

 South Australia implemented this requirement in September 2020 to help manage the high levels of rooftop solar on its grid.

-Since it was introduced, South Australia has used the requirement once for about one hour.
+Since its introduction, South Australia has used the requirement once for about one hour.

-However, Western Australia is unique - for example, South Australia has the benefit of interconnection with the eastern states to take its excess solar output.
+However, Western Australia is isolated - South Australia has the benefit of interconnection with the eastern states to take its excess solar output.

 Will these changes help increase renewables?

-Emergency solar management is being implemented to manage the near-term risks to our power system presented by the rapid increase in uncontrollable rooftop solar.
+Emergency solar management is being implemented to manage the near-term risks to our power system caused by the rapid increase in uncontrollable rooftop solar.

 Without this option, other solutions could include ceasing the installation of rooftop solar, or hard limits on rooftop solar exports.